textlint/textlint/docs/CONTRIBUTING.md

 ##### Linting and Style

 This repository uses [ESLint](https://eslint.org/) for JavaScript linter and [Prettier](https://prettier.io/) for code formatter.
-We use [`lint-staged`](https://www.npmjs.com/package/lint-staged) and [`husky`](https://www.npmjs.com/package/husky) to make coding style consistent before commit, but if you have your own [Git hooks](https://git-scm.com/book/gr/v2/Customizing-Git-Git-Hooks) locally, these setup doesn't work.
+We use [`lint-staged`](https://www.npmjs.com/package/lint-staged) and [Git Hooks](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks) to make coding style consistent before commit, but if you have your own Git hooks locally, these setup doesn't work.
 In such case, please run ESLint and Prettier manually as below after making changes.

 - Run ESLint: